 Undoubtedly the best time to do the Annapurna Base Camp trek via Poon Hill will be either during the spring or autumn seasons in Nepal.
 With five seasons in a year inclusive of one monsoon season, the high trekking seasons in Nepal are limited to two.
 Alpine Eco Trek can organize treks to Annapurna Base Camp all year long, but during the autumn and spring seasons the trails are most accessible and the views absolutely amazing.
-While the autumn season is a bit colder, the skies are blue and high visibility of the surrounding mountains can be witnessed.
-In addition the trekking days are nice and cool, making your trekking experience that more enjoyable.
+While the autumn season is a bit colder, the skies are blue and the high visibility of the surrounding mountains can be witnessed.
+In addition, the trekking days are nice and cool, making your trekking experience more enjoyable.
 The spring season on the other hand has a bit warmer days and less humidity.
 In spring the wildlife is more active due to mating season and more Himalayan plant life can be seen during the Annapurna Base Camp trek via Poon Hill.
 It is possible to trek to Annapurna Base Camp all year long but the spring and autumn seasons are the best times to do this amazing trek in Nepal.

-During your stay in Kathmandu and Pokhara hotels will be available for you to choose from, but your accommodation during the Annapurna Base Camp trek via Poon Hill will be in authentic and traditional guest- or teahouses.
-Alpine Eco Trek takes great care when it comes to your accommodation, and always chooses the best available guesthouses during the trek, insuring you get amazing views and a good service.
-The guesthouses during the Annapurna Base Camp trek via Poon Hill have all been modernized and have the following facilities available; standard room with 2 beds, attached or sharing bathrooms, WIFI connection and warm water services.
-The rooms are clean and stocked with pillows, warm blankets and a comfortable matrass.
-During the trek itself we pass the village of Ghandruk, and it’s even possible to stay on a homestay bases in this village.
+During your stay in Kathmandu and Pokhara hotels will be available for you to choose from, but your accommodation during the Annapurna Base Camp trek via Poon Hill will be on the authentic and traditional guest- or teahouses.
+Alpine Eco Trek takes great care when it comes to your accommodation, and always chooses the best available guesthouses during the trek, insuring you get amazing views and good service.
+The guesthouses during the Annapurna Base Camp trek via Poon Hill have all been modernized and have the following facilities available; a standard room with 2 beds, attached or sharing bathrooms, WIFI connection and warm water services.
+The rooms are clean and stocked with pillows, warm blankets and a comfortable mattresses.
+During the trek itself, we pass the village of Ghandruk, and it’s even possible to stay on a homestay basis in this village.
 Homestay means staying with a Nepali host family.
 This gives a great cultural experience to the trekker and it’s a great way to see how a typical Nepalese family lives in the mountains.
-If you want to overnight on homestay basis please notify our Alpine Eco Trek team during your booking of the Annapurna Base Camp trek via Poon Hill.
+If you want to overnight on a homestay basis please notify our Alpine Eco Trek team during your booking of the Annapurna Base Camp trek via Poon Hill.

 As mentioned before your stay in Kathmandu and Pokhara can be more luxurious than during the trek.
 With many hotels, resorts and hostels to choose from, our team can help you book and reserve a room in your preferred hotel.